National Eligibility Test (NET)-Quick Overview

 UGC NET Paper I comprises 50 objective questions which will be compulsory and carrying 2 marks for each of them.
 Meanwhile, these questions, which are general in nature, test the teaching and research aptitude of the UGC NET 2018 candidate.
 Also, the UGC NET 2018 authorities intend to test the candidates on the various basis.
 Hence, they test candidates’ comprehension level, reasoning ability, general awareness and divergent thinking through Paper I of UGC NET.

 Similarly, UGC NET Paper II contains 100 objective natured questions which also are compulsory.
 Each of these objectively answerable questions carries 2 marks.
 Moreover, it is noteworthy to tell that the questions of UGC NET Paper II are based on the subject chosen by the UGC NET 2018 candidate.

 Talking of pattern of question papers of 2018 onwards, Paper II of UGC NET will include complete syllabuses of Paper II and Paper III, of 2017 and prior to it (and this includes all electives, without options).
 Furthermore, it will be very useful to tell you, in course of the article that, the UGC NET 2018 candidates will need to mark their answers, for Paper I and Paper II, on the OMR (Optical Mark Reader) sheet, that is provided with the test booklet.

 Meanwhile, UGC NET 2018 candidates must keep in mind that the authorities won’t inform them about instructions, through the post.

 The requirement of Proof of Identity for the Applicants of UGC-NET (July) 2018

 Meanwhile, the UGC NET aspirants will essentially need Aadhar, to prove their identity when filling online application form of UGC NET (July) 2018 exam.
-Below, the important details have been mentioned:
+We have mentioned the important details below: